 The story of the tortoise and the hare?
 That story teaches us the value of patience and perseverance.

-The story of the three little pigs?
+The story of the 3 little pigs?
 That story teaches us about the value of hard work and being prepared.

 We learn not to be greedy, lazy, spoiled children if stories about chocolate factories are to be believed.